 Baltimore is home to a vibrant performing arts community, and several venues frequently host shows that explore the LGBTQ+ experience.
 As the State Theater of Maryland, Baltimore Center Stage is dedicated to making theater accessible to everyone regardless of race, sexual orientation, gender or socioeconomic status.
 Recent shows include The Folks at Home, a lighthearted portrait of an interracial gay couple living in South Baltimore, and Thoughts of a Colored Man, an honest exploration of what it means to be Black and male in the 21st century.
 The Everyman Theatre is another great accessible performing arts venue.
 They boast a talented pool of actors from the greater Baltimore/D.C. region who perform a mix of classical and contemporary pieces.
 Recent productions include an adaptation of Jane Austen’s “Sense and Sensibility” and Steel Magnolias.

-The Charles is the oldest movie theater in Baltimore and where John Waters premiered his early films.
+The Charles in Station North Arts & Entertainment District is the oldest movie theater in Baltimore and where John Waters premiered his early films.
 It was even featured in his 1981 film Polyester.
 In 1999 the theater underwent a major expansion and is now an arthouse multiplex, but the original theater remains virtually intact.
 If you love foreign films, independent movies, or if you want to watch repertory films in their full 35mm glory, The Charles is for you.

 Just steps from the Baltimore Museum of Art, you’ll find the colorful Papermoon Diner.
 The funky decor continues inside, with a dizzying array of knick-knacks and toys from floor to ceiling, and the fun atmosphere is perfectly complemented by the menu.
 The milkshakes are a standout by all accounts.